-- Friendliness and Humour: Egyptians are known to be the most funny, friendly and helpful nation of the Middle East.
+- Friendliness and Humor: Egyptians are known to be the funniest, friendliest and most helpful nation of the Middle East.
 They will go out of their way to help you in any troublesome situation, always with a smile.
 If you're sensitive to their humour, which is renowned world-wide, you'll be surprised to see how far a smile or a joke can take you in Egypt.

-- Sports: and most of all, Football!
-Egyptians love playing but also watching football.
-The biggest and most popular national football clubs are Ahly and Zamalek, both of which are based in Cairo.
+- Sports: The most famous sport in the country is football.
+Egyptians love to play and watch football.
+The most popular national football clubs are Ahly and Zamalek, both of which are based in Cairo.

 Egypt is also known for the varied forms of folk art and dances, proper to each region of the country.
 While inhabitants of Suez, Ismailiya and Port Said are famous for group dances accompanied by music played on the traditional “semsomiya” (an old traditional string instrument), the southern population of Al-Saeed are known for their “logging” and equestrian inspired dances.
 Nubian dances are probably the most colourful and joyful folkloric performances; Nubians wear colourful costumes and dance to the enticing rhythms of Nubian songs.
 The folkloric Sinai dance is one where the dancers wear beautiful hand-embroidered dresses and perform a sword-dance.

-Moreover, Egypt is a lively artistic scene, world famous for its music, film, theatre, and TV industries.
-And although it could be considered as having a bigger impact on the Middle East and the Arab countries than it does on the Western world, it is important to underline that Egypt has contributed to the world cultural heritage through iconic figures such as the 1988 awarded Nobel Prize for Literature Egyptian author, Naguib Mahfouz, the acclaimed movie director, Yousef Chahine, the Egyptian actor Omar Sherif, and the most famous Arabic diva of all times, Umm Kolthoum, only to name a few.
+Moreover, Egypt is a lively artistic scene, world famous for its music, film, theater, and TV industries.
+Although it could be considered as having a bigger impact on the Middle East and the Arab countries than it does on the Western world, it is important to underline that Egypt has contributed to the world cultural heritage through iconic figures such as Egyptian author Naguib Mahfouz (who was awarded the Nobel Prize for Literature in 1988), acclaimed movie director, Yousef Chahine, Egyptian actor Omar Sherif, and the most famous Arabic diva of all time, Umm Kolthoum, only to name a few.

 Egypt has also given the world acclaimed scientists and thinkers such as Ahmed Hassan Zuweil, winner of the 1999 Nobel Prize for Chemistry, and Sir Magdy Yaacoub, an acclaimed surgeon, a heart transplantation specialist and renowned professor of cardiothoracic surgery at Imperial College in London.

-Egypt is a rather large country with 2 general seasons, a mild winter and a sunny summer.
+Egypt is a rather large country with two general seasons; a mild winter and a sunny summer.
 The majority of Egypt’s landscape is a desert, except for the White Mediterranean coast, the Nile Valley and the Delta.

-Between November and March the daytimes are pleasantly warm, whereas evenings and nights are cool and enjoyable in all of Egypt.
+Between November and March the daytimes are pleasantly mild, whereas evenings and nights are cool and enjoyable in all of Egypt.

 In April and May temperatures are generally mild and this is an ideal time to visit any destination in Egypt.

-From June to September the weather is very hot, dry in the desert areas and humid in the Nile Valley and on the White Med coast.
-Sunglasses, sunscreen, a hat and good hydration are essential, and trips to the desert areas aren’t advisable in that period of the year.
+From June to September the weather is very hot, dry in the desert areas and humid in the Nile Valley and on the White Mediterranean coast.
+Sunglasses, sunscreen, a hat and good hydration are essential, and trips to the desert areas aren’t a good idea in that period of the year.